The Wacky Duo |

 Making

 It starts off by telling you the various equipment you should use.
-The more interesting bits are the shooting section, where the author( Nick Willoughby- kids filmmaking teacher) shares the process and tips of getting the footage for the video.
-The editing portion focuses on videos edited on iMovie, so it is recommended that you have the app installed in your Macs, tablet or phone.
-At this stage, the boys do their videography on the iPhone and had already explored iMovie.
-In fact, they had already started making their own blockbuster with the older boy being the director and the younger one willing to act as the video star.
+The more interesting bits are the shooting section, where the author( Nick Willoughby- a kids' filmmaking teacher) shares the process and tips for getting the footage for the video.
+The editing portion focuses on videos edited on iMovie, so it is recommended that you have the app installed on your Macs, tablet or phone.
+At this stage, the boys did their videography on the iPhone and had already explored iMovie.
+In fact, they had already started making their own blockbuster, with the older boy being the director and the younger one willing to act as the video star.

 Overall it is an easy book to read.
 An oldie like me also picked up some tips on filming.
-As someone who prefers photography to videography, it is a good read as videos would help to add to the creative arsenal .
+As someone who prefers photography to videography, it is a good read as videos would help to add to the creative arsenal.
 One thing that might be lacking in the book is a section that teaches about the dangers that lurk on the Internet.
-It would be useful to highlight what a child should or should not do on Youtube.
-This includes posting undesirable videos and more importantly getting permission from adults before you post.
+It would be helpful to highlight what a child should or should not do on Youtube.
+This includes posting undesirable videos and, more importantly, getting permission from adults before you post.

-For videos created for home entertainment, there is no harm in making them.
+There is no harm in making videos created for home entertainment.
 As they say, practice makes perfect.
 With the aid of the book, we might have a potential Steven Spielberg or George Lucas in the making.

 If you want to check out the videos we made, do visit our Youtube website at https://www.youtube.com/user/TheWackyDuo

 Other titles are available for younger kids too.
-From Modding Minecraft to Coding, you might find the book to suit you.
-Older kids can refer to Dummies for Kids series as guides.
-Do note that some books required you to have access to computers or to register or purchase the game (eg Minecraft ) before proceeding.
+From Modding Minecraft to Coding, the book suits you.
+Older kids can refer to the Dummies for Kids series as guides.
+Do note that some books require you to have access to computers or to register or purchase the game (e.g. Minecraft ) before proceeding.
 Also, note that the codes in these books last for a limited time only.
-Making YouTube videos do not have that restriction, making it a timeless guide for any kids who want to be the next video star.
+Making YouTube videos does not have that restriction, making it a timeless guide for kids who want to be the next video star.

-The Wacky Duo were provided the books for purpose of review.
-All opinions are of our own.
+The Wacky Duo were provided with the books for the purpose of review.
+All opinions are our own.